silnrsi/oxttools/docs/USAGE.md

 - LANGTAG = the language tag (for example aak or aae-Latn)
 - OUTPUT.oxt = name of the LibreOffice extension to be created

-To see a list of additiona options, use the command:
+To see a list of additional options, use the command:
 ```
 makeoxt --help
 ```